stackrox/stackrox/migrator/README.md

 Migrations are organized with sequence numbers and executed in sequence.
-Each migration is provided with a pointer to `types.Databases` where the pointed object contains all necessary database instances, including `Bolt`, `RocksDB`, `Postgres` and `GormDB` (datamodel for postgres).
+Each migration is provided with a pointer to `types.Databases` where the pointed object contains all necessary database instances, including `Bolt`, `RocksDB`, `Postgres` and `GormDB` (datamodel for postgres) as well as a context `DBCtx`.
+The context allows for the migrations to be wrapped in a transaction so they can be committed as they are processed.
+(Migrations moving data with `GormDB` will not be part of the outer transaction, as such care should be taken when using `GormDB` to move data.)
 Depending on the version a migration is operating on, some database instances may be nil.

 A migration can read from any of the databases, make changes to the data or to the datamodel (database schema when working with postgres), then persist these changes to the database.